 Answer the ‘Tell me about yourself’ question carefully with a focus on how you are the perfect candidate for their job.

 Answer the ‘Why do you want to work here?’ question by focusing on the benefit to the employer of hiring you and demonstrating your knowledge about the employer and the job, as the sample answers show.

-The concept of “try before you buy” is never more evident in interviewing than in job simulations or in-box exercises.
-What is a Job Simulation / In-Box Exercise Job Interview?
-By putting you to the test and having you actually perform in the job with mock assignments frequently termed “job simulations” or “in-box exercises,” an […]
+The concept of “try before you buy” is never more evident in interviewing than in job simulations or “inbox exercises”.
+What is a Job Simulation Interview?
+By putting you to the test and having you actually perform in the job with mock assignments frequently termed “job simulations” or “inbox exercises,” an employer can gain a […]

 Job interviewing expert Laura DeCarlo offers advice for handling new interview methods like speed interviews.